Janison: Context is key for the Korean moment

 Before celebrating the upcoming summit involving President Donald Trump, though, a few factors merit mention.

-Just last Tuesday, Trump remarked rationally and without bombast of his own upcoming meeting with Kim Jung Un: “The end result is, we’ll see.
+Just last Tuesday, Trump remarked rationally and without bombast of his own upcoming meeting with Kim Jong Un: “The end result is, we’ll see.

 “Maybe good things will happen and maybe we’re all wasting a lot of time.”